Health Topics

 Red Wing, MN In Person

-This class is recommended during the second or third trimester of pregnancy.
+This three-session class is recommended during the second or third trimester of pregnancy.
 Topics include progression of labor into birth, birth stories, options for pain relief, comfort measures, positioning and medication alternatives.
 Baby care topics include normal characteristics of the newborn, caring for baby, infant safety, family adjustments to the new baby, car seat safety, physical development and couplet care.

 One support person who will be involved in the labor and delivery is invited to attend class.
 Support person does not need to register individually for class.
 A single registration covers mom and support person.